UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 relatedItem[@type="otherVersion"]
 ---------------------------------

 Use Case
 ^^^^^^^^

-`relatedItem[@type="otherVersion"]` is used to indicate identifying information about another version of the resource.
+:code:`relatedItem[@type="otherVersion"]` is used to indicate identifying information about another version of the resource.
 It appears in the Van Vactor and Arrowmont metadata; it is used, respectively, to identify an alternate version of the sheet music or the scrapbook that holds the image.

 Justification
 ^^^^^^^^^^^^^

 XPath
 ^^^^^

 :code:`relatedItem[@type='otherVersion']/identifier` OR
 :code:`relatedItem[@type='otherVersion']/location/url`

 Decision
 ^^^^^^^^

-See the following section on `relatedItem/identifier[@type]`.
+See the following section on :code:`relatedItem/identifier[@type]`.

-The XPath `relatedItem[@type='otherVersion']/location/url` will not be migrated.
+The XPath :code:`relatedItem[@type='otherVersion']/location/url` will not be migrated.
 Because it provides a link back to the hosting scrapbook, we will not be able to migrate this specific XPath.
 This will need to be a post-migration metadata update.

 `Example record - arrpgimg:319 <https://digital.lib.utk.edu/collections/islandora/object/arrpgimg:319/datastream/MODS/view>`_